Are You Eating Enough High-Fiber Foods?

 If you’re like most people, you probably don’t know.
 And that’s OK.
 But chances are pretty good you’re not getting enough fiber in your diet.
 In fact, the average adult only consumes about 15 grams of fiber per day, according to the Institute of Medicine.

-But you need for than that for best health.
-How much?
+But you need more than that for best health.
+How much fiber should you eat daily?
 Women should eat about 25 grams of fiber per day.
 Men need about 38 grams of fiber per day for best health.

 So why aren’t you eating enough fiber?
 The simple answer.
 Most adults don’t eat enough fruits and vegetables, which are a good source of fiber.
 Think about it.
 The typical fast food menu, pizza restaurant, or quickie-mart isn’t typically concerned about serving healthy, high-fiber foods.